Question formats: Microsoft Word table format (wordtable)

 Moodle2Word is a plugin that allows quiz questions to be exported from Moodle into a Word file.
 The Word file can then be used to quickly review large numbers of questions (either online or in print), or to prepare paper tests (where the answers and feedback are hidden).

 Moodle2Word also supports importing questions from structured tables in Word, directly into the Moodle question database.
 The tables support all the question components (stem, answer options, option-specific and general feedback, hints and tags), as well as embedded images.
 All the main question types are supported except for Numerical and Calculated.

 The Cloze question syntax is particularly useful, as it does not require any knowledge of the arcane Moodle syntax; instead, use bold for drop-down menu items, and italic for fill-in text fields.
 See attached screenshot for an example.

-- The File format list, 'Microsoft Word table format'.
+- The File format list should contain the new option 'Microsoft Word table format'.
 Select this item, and choose any question category containing some questions.

-- If you see the error message "You need the XSLT library installed in PHP to save this Word file" (xsltunavailable in non-English installations), then your Moodle configuration is not configured to support exporting to Word format, and you will need to update it.
+- If you see the error message "You need the XSLT library installed in PHP to save this Word file" (xsltunavailable in non-English installations), then your Moodle installation is not configured to support exporting to Word format, and you will need to update it.
 See this forum thread.